 The influence of technology can be either positive or negative.
 The experience of the ancient Greek hoplite infantrymen is one example of positive influence.
 Their arms and armour were most effective for fighting in close formation, which led in turn to marching in step, which further augmented cohesion and made the phalanx a tactically formidable formation.
 The late medieval knight offers an example of the negative influence of technology.
 To wield his sword and lance effectively, he and his charger needed considerable space, yet his closed helmet made communication with his fellows extremely difficult.
 It is not surprising, then, that knights of the late Middle Ages tended to fight as individuals and were often defeated by cohesive units of less well-equipped opponents.

 This article traces the development of military technology by historical period, from prehistory to the 18th century.
-For a discussion of modern military technology, see small arm, artillery, rocket and missile system, nuclear weapon, chemical warfare, biological warfare, fortification, tank, naval ship, submarine, military aircraft, warning system, and military communication.
+For a discussion of modern military technology, see small arm, artillery, rocket and missile system, nuclear weapon, chemical warfare, biological warfare, fortification, tank, naval ship, submarine, military aircraft, warning system, Metal detectors and military communication.

 A general treatment of the actual waging of war is found in war, with more specific discussions appearing in such articles as strategy, tactics, and logistics.
 The social sciences of war, such as economics, law, and the theory of its origins, are also covered in that article.
 For a military history of World Wars I and II, see World War I and World War II.

 Warfare requires the use of technologies that also have nonmilitary applications.
 For descriptions of the propulsion systems used in military vehicles, ships, aircraft, and missiles, see energy conversion; for the manufacture of explosives, see explosives.
 The principles of radar, and its military applications, are covered in radar.
 For the principles of aircraft flight, see airplane.